stephyi/TitanicProject/README.md

 # TitanicProject

-Kaggle Prediction Competititon to predict survival on the titanic and get familiar with Machine Leaarning Basics
+Kaggle Prediction Competititon to predict survival on the titanic and get familiar with Machine Learning Basics